 Commercial flights are cancelled and all land borders are closed except for freight traffic since March 31.
 As of June 3, the Government of Burkina Faso cancelled the curfew except for areas under State of Emergency.
 The wearing of facial masks is mandatory throughout the country since April 27.
 The Burkinabe authorities have confirmed that commercial flights will resume operation on 1 August from midnight.

 Most foreign nationals cannot travel to Canada even if they have a valid visitor visa.
 The only exemptions are U.S citizens who meet certain requirements, transiting passengers, diplomats' and international students.
 You can only travel to Canada if you are a citizen, permanent resident, or a family member of a citizen.
 Upon arriving, foreign nationals will undergo a 14-day quarantine that they have planned ahead.
-In Ontario, the State of Emergency is extended until 22 July; most businesses and public spaces to reopen in Stage 3 on 17 July
+Government extends mandatory quarantine until 31 August and the State of emergency extended in Nova Scotia until 23 August.

 Inter-island flights between the island resumed on June 30 and authorities have reopened domestic sea borders.
 However,there are no commercial flights out of Cape Verde.
 The country continues to follow social distancing measures,mandatory isolation for anyone with symptoms and use of masks in public areas.